jscriptcoder/Navigation-Deep-Q-Network/README.md

 2. Place the file where your Navigation.ipynb is, and unzip (or decompress) the file.

-3. You need to install the following packages:
+3. Other important packages to install:
 ```
 pip install numpy
 pip install torch